Completing your accounting degree can lead to a successful career

 their goals.
 If you are looking for a way to save on educational

-costs, pursuing accountings scholarships or accounting grants can
+costs, pursuing accountings scholarships or grants can

 offer some valuable opportunities.
 An accounting scholarship can